 The café serves all-day breakfast and lunch ranging from traditional dishes such as the Ulster Fry or Fish Supper, all the way to some more exotic tastes such as Huevos Rancheros, All American Breakfast or their Signature Burrito.

 Coffees, teas, and an assortment of baked goods are sold throughout the day.
-The café also runs on a B.Y.O. policy, so bring your favourite bottle of wine to a post-hike dinner with friends.
+The café also runs a B.Y.O. policy, so bring your favourite bottle of wine along with you.

 4. Urban Coffee, Castlewellan

 Urban Coffee strives to provide Northern Ireland with the best coffee beans which are ethically sourced through direct trade and locally roasted.
-They also offer breakfast and lunch.
+They also offer a tasty breakfast and lunch menu.

 5. The Old Schoolhouse, Rostrevor